girlscript/winter-of-contributing/C_CPP/Data Structures/Array/Equilibrium_index.md

 # Equilibrium Index of a Array

-Here we will see how to find a equlibrium index in a array.
+Here we will see how to find a equilibrium index in a array.

-Equilibrium index means that index i such that the sum all the lower indexes is same to the sum of the higher indexes.
+Equilibrium index means that index i such that the sum of all the lower indexes is same to the sum of the higher indexes.

-I have given a example to under stand it better.
+I have given a example to understand it better.

 ## Example